 What Is Digital Dentistry?

-Digital dentistry refers to the use of digital technologies to improve workflows in dental labs and clinics.
-It replaces many traditional manual steps with computer-based tools for scanning, design, and production.
+Digital dentistry refers to the use of computer-based tools to improve dental workflows.
+It replaces traditional manual steps with digital scanning, CAD/CAM design, and production using 3D printing and milling.

-Digital impressions (Intraoral scan, physical impression or, lab scan), CAD/CAM design software, 3D printing, milling units, and digital treatment planning tools.
+- Digital impressions (Intraoral scan, physical impression or, lab scan),

 Metal 3D Printing in Dentistry